 Contest the ticket and win your case.
 NJ courts don’t dismiss tickets for attending any kind of defensive driving course.

-Decide whether you want to plead guilty or not guilty, and notify your employer if you're convicted.
+Decide whether you want to plead guilty or not guilty, and notify your employer within 30 days if you're convicted.

 Overall, the processes are the same as they are for regular drivers, but CDL drivers can face stiffer penalties if they’re convicted.
 Refer to our Traffic Ticket Fines and Penalties section to learn more.